-Few would debate that cloud security was in the forefront of many conversations.
+Few would debate that cloud security was in the forefront of many conversations at RSA.
 The concern over securing the inevitable move to major cloud deployments was evident in the over-capacity Cloud Security Alliance meeting, conference presentations, vendor buzz-word bingo, and serious private conversation among CISO and their peers.

 While most of the conversations were about measures that can and will be needed to protect data and applications hosted in or from “the Cloud”, there was little discussion about what could be done to test and verify the security of hosted applications and off-premise IT systems.
 This struck me as odd.
 Since there is so much hand-wringing about cloud security, isn’t a logical response to do some cloud security testing to ease the fear?
 If one is worried about something, often the first step is to conduct a test; do some diagnostics.
 When the TSA wants to know if their security provisions are working, they attempt to breach those measures by sending covert agents armed with forbidden substances and weapons through airport checkpoints, and listen for the alarms to sound.
 Why aren’t we doing that to our cloud providers?